paulballas/meow/README.md

 ### MEOW!
-Meow is a responsive grid and component library that is framework agnostic and 100% free.
+Meow is a responsive grid and component library.
+Framework agnostic and 100% free.

 ## Grid
 - Responsive